- Director, School of Business

 Bill has been teaching at North Central University since 2008.
 His primary areas of concentration include Management and Marketing.
 He also serves as the Sam Walton Fellow for Students in Free Enterprise (SIFE).
 NCU SIFE is a community of student, academic and business leaders (Target, Best Buy, Sam’s Club, US Bank, etc.) committed to using the power of entrepreneurial action to transform lives and shape a better more sustainable world through the development of various projects.
 NCU SIFE has a national recognized, award winning program that has presented countless professional opportunities for our students.

 Bill started serving the Lord at the age of 16 in Indiana.
 The very first scripture that he read was “I came that they may have life, and have it to the full” (John 10:10).
 This soul impacting scripture has led him to invest his life into students to help them experience a life transformed for Christ.
 He is known for spending just as much time, if not more, with students outside of class as he does in class.
 He is married to Natalie Tibbetts, an educated and trained counselor for teens and young adults with behavioral and drug issues.
-Their elementary age daughter, Adah, is a precocious toddler who believes the world should be painted in pink and purple.
+Their elementary age daughter, Adah, is a precocious young lady who believes the world should be painted in pink and purple.
 Their toddler son, Graham, does a lot of grunting and throwing things down the stairs.